-The “Door to Hell” in Turkmenistan is the result of human errors.
+The “Door to Hell” was the result of human errors.
 In 1971, a team of Soviet engineers identified the site for oil drilling and an oil rig was dug at the site.
-Soon, the engineers realized it was not oil but natural gas that was present underneath and the escape of gas triggered a collapse of the drilling rig and camp into an underground cavern.
-To prevent the toxic gases from escaping into the nearby towns and villages causing perils to human health there, the geologists decided to burn the gases off.
-However, what they thought would be a burning incident lasting for only a few weeks, went on for more than four decades with the fire burning bright even today in the “Door to Hell”.
+Soon, engineers realized it was not oil but natural gas that was present underneath and the escape of gas triggered a collapse of the drilling rig and camp into an underground cavern.
+To prevent the toxic gases from escaping into the nearby towns and villages, the decision was made to burn the gasses off.
+However, what they thought would be a burn that would last a few weeks went on for more than four decades with the fire burning bright even today in the “Door to Hell”.

 Turkmenistan has the ambitious goal to triple its gas reserves in the next twenty years and the availability of the natural gas reserves in the Karakum Desert makes it an ideal choice for natural gas mining.
 However, the presence of the “Door to Hell” might hinder such explorations as fire from the crater might spread to nearby natural gas reserves.
-Hence, in 2010, the President Kurbanguly Berdymukhamedov of Turkmenistan ordered the closure of the crater.
 The increase in natural gas production of the country would empower its economy significantly through export revenue generated by exporting natural gas to markets in India, China, Russia, and Western Europe.